 - Eye pain or redness

-- Eye pressure that’s still too high or even too low
+- Eye pressure that is still excessively high or even excessively low

 - Loss of vision